Apply to vetted scholarship programs in one clickAdvertiser disclosure

 Final thoughts for students

-When you start your essays, keep an open mind about different ways of writing.
+When you start your essay, keep an open mind about different ways of writing.
 The usual formal writing you might’ve used in high school essays shouldn’t be used to answer these prompts.
 Instead, take on a conversational tone or become the narrator to your own story.
-The possibilities are endless and luckily, the word limit is on your side.
+The possibilities are endless and luckily, the essay is about you (who knows you better than you?).

 Wondering when you should take the SAT or ACT?
 Read our guide for tips and recommendations for choosing the best time for you.
 If you are trying to decide between the ACT or SAT, or whether or not to send your SAT/ACT scores to test optional schools, we have you covered.